mA5t3rc0d3r17/Assignment-1-Basic-Python-Concepts/README.md

 - Displays the results of all operations

 ## How to Use
+1. Make sure you have Python installed on your computer
-1. Run the program in a Python environment
+2. Run the program by executing: `python task1.py`
-2. When prompted, enter the first number
+3. When prompted, enter your first number and press Enter
-3. When prompted, enter the second number
+4. Then enter your second number and press Enter
-4. The program will display the results of all four operations
+5. The program will display the results of all four operations

 ## Example
 ```bash